csci3155/pppl-lab1/README.md

     $ ./jsy.sh test.jsy

 ## Troubleshooting

+### What if I can't run tests?

+If you run into issues with running the project, a common issue is using an incompatible Java version.
+Check that you are using Java 11.

+If the issue is running within VS Code, check your [Metals: Java Home](https://scalameta.org/metals/docs/editors/vscode#configure-java-version) setting.

-NOTE: If you run into issues with running the project, check that you are using Java 11, as this is a common issue.
-If you have another version of Java installed, you can use Jabba (https://github.com/shyiko/jabba) on Windows, or jEnv (https://www.jenv.be/) to manage JDK versions installed, and switch between your system’s or JDK 11.
+If you have another version of Java installed, you may be able to use [jEnv](https://www.jenv.be) or [Jabba](https://github.com/shyiko/jabba) to manage your installed JDK versions and to switch between them.